Beinsezii/BSZGW/README.md

 ## Widgets
  - **Adjuster** - A combination of a scale and spinnbutton.
 Both can be enabled/disabled on creation, and the scale can operate in logarithm
  - **Button** - Create a button connected to a function in one line.
- - **CheckBox** - Literally just a Gtk.CheckButton with the .value property and tooltip.
+ - **CheckButton** - Literally just a Gtk.CheckButton with the .value property extras.
  - **ComboBox** - ComboBox that's easier to create.
 Notably can be created from a dictionary using ComboBox.new()
  - **Entry** - A single or multi-line text entry box
  - **RadioButtons** - A Box with a generated group of radio buttons.